pharmpy/pharmpy/docs/model.rst

 Pharmpy via subclasses that implement the same base interface.
 This makes any operation performed on a model be the same regardless of the underlying implementation of the model and it is one of the core design principles of Pharmpy.
-This allows the functions in :py:mod:`pharmpy.modeling` and tools in :py:mod:`pharmpy.tools` to be independent on the estimation software: it is only when writing and fitting a model that the implementation is estimation software specific.
+This allows the functions in :py:mod:`pharmpy.modeling` and tools in :py:mod:`pharmpy.tools` to be independent on the estimation software: it is only when writing or fitting a model that the implementation is estimation software specific.

 .. warning::